Holmgate railway station

 Holmgate railway station was a small station on the Ashover Light Railway and it served the Holmgate area of Clay Cross, North East Derbyshire, England.
 The station had a siding capable of holding around six wagons.
 It was provided with a small wooden shelter and a telephone box.
-After closure in 1950.
-The site was demolished and is grazed to the ground.
+After closure in 1950, the site was demolished and razed to the ground.